jdoleary/Spellmasons/tasks.md

 - MVP

-  - Animate text that rises up and dissapears
+  - Size not opacity represents health for golems
+  - Golems grow rather than spawn and start weaker
+  - Show UI for where to allow clicks and UI for pending golem spawn
+    - Spells have images too (this is the indicator that shows the player where it's going to be cast)
   - health and damage cell highlights
-  - Show UI for where to allow clicks and UI for pending golem spawn

 - Overall